MrSnifo/twitch.py/.github/CONTRIBUTING.md

     git push origin feature/your-feature
     ```

-8. **Open a Pull Request:** Go to the Twitchify repository on GitHub and open a pull request from your forked repository.
+8. **Open a Pull Request:** Go to the twitch.py repository on GitHub and open a pull request from your forked repository.
 Provide a detailed description of your changes, including any relevant information.

 ### Issue Tracker

-If you find a bug, have a feature request, or need help with something, please check our [Issue Tracker](https://github.com/MrSniFo/twitchify/issues) to see if a similar issue has been raised.
+If you find a bug, have a feature request, or need help with something, please check our [Issue Tracker](https://github.com/MrSniFo/twitch.py/issues) to see if a similar issue has been raised.
 If not, feel free to open a new issue and provide as much detail as possible.

 ### Review Process